basicallydan/danhough.com/_posts/2014-03-10-single-var-pattern-rant.markdown

 **Further reading**: [Douglas Lee](http://douglastclee.blogspot.fr/2013/07/coding-javascript-single-var-vs-multi.html) shares my opinion and writes about it.
 StackOverflow has a couple of good discussions about [Disadvantages](http://stackoverflow.com/questions/8581869/disadvantages-of-javascript-single-var-pattern) and [Overdoing it](http://stackoverflow.com/questions/6235417/javascript-single-var-pattern-am-i-overloading-it).
 I was unable to find any posts in *defence* of the Single Var Pattern, only many which simply explained it and it's usefulness for all the usual reasons, but I'd love to read a rebuttal.

 P.S.
-Some people call the pattern I use the "multi-var pattern" but I don't think it accurately describes what's going on since if you had your `var`'s scattered around the scope it could still be described as "multi-var".
+Some people call the pattern I use the "multi-var pattern" but I don't think it accurately describes what's going on since if you had your `var`s scattered around the scope it could still be described as "multi-var".